-We love to share our passion for sailing and the beauty and grandeur of the Howe Sound aboard our 50 ft sailing yacht harnessing the power of the wind.
+We love to share our passion for sailing and the beauty and grandeur of the Howe Sound aboard our 40ft, 30ft or 28ft sailing yachts harnessing the power of the wind.

 Howe Sound is North America's Southernmost Fjord and it's northernmost end is known for its, rugged beauty, steady winds, and excellent sailing conditions.

-Natural beauty and wonders abound; huge granite monolith of the Stawamus Chief rise from the Fjord, the ever changing colours of the waters due to the Squamish river inflow, and the deep green of the Coastal Western Hemlock forested hillsides rise to the Tantalus and Garabadi Mt ranges above.
+Natural beauty and wonders abound; huge granite monolith of the Stawamus Chief rise from the Fjord, the ever changing colours of the waters due to the Squamish river inflow, and the deep green of the Coastal Western Hemlock forested hillsides rise to the Tantalus and Garibaldi Mt ranges above.
 Seals surface close by with their curious gaze to inspect the new visitors.
-Kite boarders drawn for the same predictable wind create a colourful kaleidoscope as they carve through the waters.
+Kiteboarders drawn for the same predictable wind create a colourful kaleidoscope as they carve through the waters.